nsrau/azure-docs.it-it/articles/active-directory/user-help/my-account-portal-organizations-page.md

 ms.date: 10/28/2019
 ms.author: lizross
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 9b81ec4996ae91714b442dd2e62a0bc45c6bfd39
+ms.openlocfilehash: d0b8a5a8ac4132c998567f956f3171db06a9ca53
-ms.sourcegitcommit: ac56ef07d86328c40fed5b5792a6a02698926c2d
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/08/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73820407"
+ms.locfileid: "74231854"
 ---
-# <a name="manage-your-organizations-from-the-my-account-portal"></a>Gestire le organizzazioni dal portale per gli account personali
+# <a name="manage-organizations-connected-to-your-work-or-school-account-from-the-organizations-page"></a>Manage organizations connected to your work or school account from the Organizations page

-È possibile gestire le organizzazioni dalla pagina **organizzazioni** del portale **account personale** .
+You can manage your organizations from the **Organizations** page of the **My Account** portal.

 Nella pagina **Organizzazioni** sono visualizzati due tipi di organizzazioni: